kneron/document_center/docs/toolchain/appendix/command_line.md

 The name 'batch compile' comes from its ability to compile multiple models together.

-The `/data1/batch_input_params.json` is just like in section 4.1, but with one more model which can be found under E2E simulator folder.
+The `/data1/batch_input_params.json` is just like in section 4.1, but with one more model.
+(This model is not provided.
+You need to prepare one yourself.)

 ```json
 {